Are you tough enough to mess with them?

-In this episode, we look at the development of the sensationalist New York press — the birth of yellow journalism — from its very earliest days, and how sensationalism’s two famous purveyors were held at ransom by the poorest, scrappiest residents of the city.
-The conflict put a light to the child labor crisis and became a dramatic example of the need for reform.
+In this episode, we look at the development of the sensationalist New York press, the birth of yellow journalism from its very earliest days and how sensationalism’s two famous purveyors were held at ransom by the poorest, scrappiest residents of the city.
+The conflict shed light on the child labor crisis and became a dramatic example of the need for reform.

 Crazy Arborn, Kid Blink, Racetrack Higgins and Barney Peanuts invite you to the listen in to this tale of their finest moment, straight from the street corners of Gilded Age New York.

 To get this week’s episode, simply download it for FREE from iTunes or other podcasting services.

 Newsboys in front of Seward Park.
 Caption: “Eisenberg Brothers, living at 27 Lewis Street.
 Benjamin, 8 years old, and John 10, selling Jewish papers [assumably the Forward] on East Broadway near Rutgers Street.”
 By Lewis Hine (Courtesy NYHS)

 Printing House Square, in a print from 1866, and the world of newspaper publishing in the mid-19th century.
 This was the heart of journalism in New York, where the streets reeked of ink, reporters and editors darted back and forth from their offices, and newsboys gathered to pick up their morning bundles of hot-off-the-press editions.
 (NYPL)

 From another angle (print is labeled from the 1870s) we see the offices of the Tribune, the Times and the World.
 The New York World at this time, which was under publisher Marble Manton, was disreputable and unsuccessful.